 In addition to help support us to keep your relative, our patients and staff safe we ask that you follow this guidance:

-- Please ensure that you limit the number of social and work contacts you have on a day-to-day basis, as per the government guidance during national lockdown.
+- Please ensure that you limit the number of social and work contacts you have on a day-to-day basis, as per the government guidance.
 The more contacts a visitor has externally, the higher the risk of transmission of the virus to your loved one, our patients and staff.

 - If you have been in contact with a symptomatic or positive case, or have been alerted by track and trace, please remain in isolation, and DO NOT VISIT THE HOSPICE until you have had a discussion with the clinical team.